GET TO KNOW US!

 Ohio County Shelter Reform

 For over a decade, the Ohio SPCA has been working hard to bring reform to county dog shelters and pounds.
-After discover- ing that many county-run shelters were inhumanely euthanizing animals and that conditions were substandard, the Ohio SPCA made it a priority to bring change and improvements.
+After discovering that many county-run shelters were inhumanely euthanizing animals and that conditions were substandard, the Ohio SPCA made it a priority to bring change and improvements.
 As a result, the use of guns, engine exhaust, homemade gas boxes, and chambers as a means of euthanasia ended and euthanasia by injection was approved by county officials.
-We are now on the backstretch of our End of Gassing campaign, and Ohio will soon be declared a no-gassing state.
-Humane euthanasia is not our only goal.
-Our intervention and communication with county commissioners and dog wardens continues to bring change in operational procedures and proactive adoption practices.
+Our intervention and communication with county commissioners and dog wardens continue to bring change in operational procedures and proactive adoption practices.
 Many county shelters now have extended hours, volunteer groups, and spay/neuter programs.
 Our ultimate goal is to help every county work to solve the heartbreaking reality of pet over-population and unwanted animals.

 Equine Rescue Program